finnthormeier/naval-quotes/README.md

 # Reminders to Myself - Chrome Extension

-Get a reminder to yourself whenever you open a new tab in Google Chrome.
+Get a Reminder to Yourself whenever you open a new tab in Google Chrome.

 To install the extension -